AIMultipleAIMultiple

 Effective change management and extensive training, including local language support, were crucial for the successful adoption and deployment of the new procurement processes.

-Transport for London (TfL) experienced a severe skills shortage and lack of diversity in the transport industry, with a workforce predominantly composed of older white males, while a significant portion of young Londoners were unemployed or out of education.8
+Transport for London (TfL) was dealing with a severe skills shortage and lack of diversity in the transport industry, with a workforce predominantly composed of older white males, while a significant portion of young Londoners were unemployed or out of education.8

 Solution